punyhumangames/ArcPluginsDocumentation/docs/arcinventory/tutorials/simplefps.md

 This Tutorial assumes you have a Player Pawn and the Ability System is setup for it.
 Refer to the [GASDocumentation](https://github.com/tranek/GASDocumentation) by tranek for tips and strategies to set that up.

-This Tutorial assumes you are familair with Gameplay Tags and Gameplay Tag Queries.
+This Tutorial assumes you are familiar with Gameplay Tags and Gameplay Tag Queries.
 Please refer to the [Unreal Engine Gameplay Tag documentation](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/Tags/index.html) for more information.

 For the UI Section of the tutorial, it assumes you are very familiar with UMG.